Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 * Debian 13
 * Proxmox 9
-* Ubuntu 25.05
+* Ubuntu 25.10
 * AlmaLinux and Rocky Linux 10
 * Fedora 43

 For earlier versions, the EFI partition is not mirrored in RAID; multiple ESPs are created, one per disk.
-However, only one ESP is mounted at a time, and all ESPs contain the same files.
-The EFI System Partition is mounted at `/boot/efi`, and the disk on which it’s mounted is selected by Linux at boot.
+However, only one ESP is mounted at a time.
+The ESP is mounted at `/boot/efi`, and the disk on which it is mounted is selected by Linux at boot.

 You can use the `lsblk` command to confirm whether your partition is part of a RAID setup.

 > [!tabs]
-> **With the EFI system partition not mirrored in RAID**
+> **ESP not mirrored**
 >>
 >> ```sh
 >> lsblk